-Stocks mixed as Nasdaq leads, Apple his record
+Stocks hit records as Disney leads Dow

 JPMorgan and Goldman Sachs will kick off bank earnings Tuesday

-U.S. stocks were mixed in early trading as investors position themselves ahead of key inflation data and earnings from the likes of JPMorgan and Goldman Sachs, while also taking in the future of space tourism after billionaire Richard Branson blasted successfully into orbit.
+U.S. stocks rose across the board Monday afternoon as investors position themselves ahead of key inflation data and earnings from the likes of JPMorgan and Goldman Sachs, while also taking in the future of space tourism after billionaire Richard Branson blasted successfully into orbit.

+The Dow Jones Industrial Average rose over 100 points or 0.33%, while the S&P 500 and Nasdaq Composite gained 0.32% and 0.16%, respectively.
+All three of the major averages were on pace for fresh record highs.

 |Ticker